OutdoorRD/trails-viz/README.md

 ```
 This will start the server on port 8080.
 Navigate to http://localhost:8080.

+Note: If you encounter `CORS` policy issues when viewing the dashboard on the development server, try different browsers.
+Firefox works, but Chrome and Safari may result in bugs.

 ## Build
 Front end and back end has must be built separately.
 Run the following commands form the root of the project - `trails-viz`
 ```shell script